fogarty-ben/state_campaign_finance/README.md

 conda env create fogarty-ben/state_campaign_finance
 ```

-Users must have database credentials and the secret key for their Django
+To stand up an instance, users must have database credentials and the secret key for
-instance save in their enviroment variables as DB_PASS and SECRET_KEY.
+the Django instance saved in their enviroment variables.

 This repository is used for exclusively deployent, and the app is deployed to
 Heroku from a private repository that is regularly updated from this repository.